hasanjoldic/db-seed/README.md

-# db-seed
+# @hasanjoldic/db-seed

-Seed a postgres database using pg and pg-migrate
+## Seed a postgres database using pg and pg-migrate